Welcome from the Founding Director

 Welcome to the website for the Center for State and Local Finance (CSLF).
 The Andrew Young School of Policy Studies has one of the top-ranked programs in the country in public finance and budgeting.
-Most recently, we were ranked 5th in the nation in the 2016 U.S. News & World Report.
-The center was created in 2014 in an effort to build a stronger bridge between our nationally ranked faculty, other scholars in public finance, and the broader community of public finance practitioners at the state and local level.
+Most recently, the center was ranked 5th in the nation in the 2016 U.S. News & World Report.
+CSLF was created in 2014 in an effort to build a stronger bridge between our nationally ranked faculty, other scholars in public finance, and the broader community of public finance practitioners at the state and local level.

 - Developing executive education programs in public finance to provide professional development for the next generation of practitioners in state and local finance,